Introduction to QCD: Introduction

-The tedious task of taking traces over $\mrm{SU(3)}$ $T$ matrices can be greatly alleviated by use of the relations given in \TabRef{tab:lambda}. {Traces in SU(3)|see{SU(3) Trace relations}} In the standard normalization convention for the $\mrm{SU(3)}$ generators, \eqRef{eq:t}, the Casimirs of $\mrm{SU(3)}$ appearing in \TabRef{tab:lambda} are\footnote{See, e.g., \cite[Appendix A.3]{Peskin:1995ev} for how to obtain the Casimirs in other normalization conventions.} In addition, the gluon self-coupling on the third line in \TabRef{tab:lambda} involves factors of $f^{abc}$.
-These are called the \emph{structure constants} of QCD and they enter due to the non-Abelian term in the gluon field strength tensor appearing in \eqRef{eq:L},
+In the standard normalisation convention for the $\mrm{SU(3)}$ generators, \eqRef{eq:t}, the Casimirs of $\mrm{SU(3)}$ appearing in \TabRef{tab:lambda} are\footnote{See, e.g., \cite[Appendix A.3]{Peskin:1995ev} for how to obtain the Casimirs in other normalisation conventions.
+As an example, choosing $t^a_{ij} = \lambda_{ij}^a/\sqrt{2}$ would yield $T_R=1$, $C_F=T_R(N_C^2-1)/N_C=8/3$, $C_A=3$.} In addition, the gluon self-coupling on the third line in \TabRef{tab:lambda} involves factors of $f^{abc}$.
+These {QCD!Structure constants|see{SU(3)}} are called the \emph{structure constants} of QCD and they enter via the non-Abelian term in the gluon field strength tensor appearing in \eqRef{eq:L},

 \colorbox{lightgray}{

 } 1mm